JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 For this, we first save our previous SMASH output for later, as otherwise it will get overwritten by the new calculation (this is in the `JETSCAPE/build` folder):

 ```
-mkdir smash_output_with_rescatt
+mkdir smash_output_with_rescattering
-cp smash_output/* smash_output_with_rescatt/
+cp smash_output/* smash_output_with_rescattering/
 ```

 To disable all hadron collisions and only allow decays within SMASH, we change the used config file `~/SummerSchool2022/Jul28_Transport/smash_config.yaml`.
 You can search for the right option yourself in the [SMASH user guide](http://theory.gsi.de/~smash/userguide/current/).
 Hint: Click on the arrow to expand Input, then Configuration, and then click on Collision Term.
 Look for the relevant option there.
+If you are lazy (which is also fine :wink:), you can also just click below for the solution.

 <details><summary><b> Click for Solution </b></summary>
 <p>